 To recap, the attack surface consists of the organizational assets that a hacker can exploit to gain access to systems.
 These assets include the physical, digital, and human attack surfaces.

 An attack vector is the method that a hacker uses to penetrate the attack surface.
-Examples include ransomware, malware, phishing, exploiting misconfigured or unpatched systems, and denial of service attacks.
+Example attack vectors include ransomware, malware, phishing, exploiting misconfigured or unpatched systems, and denial of service attacks.

 Given the clear differences between the two, it’s imperative that you develop different strategies for reducing risk in the attack surface and defend against an attack vector.